-Many young children with SDB have dental arches that are underdeveloped, narrow, and positioned too far back.
+Many young children with SDB have dental arches that are underdeveloped, narrow and positioned too far back.
 A normal human profile should have the lips and chin positioned well in front of the eyes with a strong jawline.
-Unfortunately, in most cases, such growth and development doesn’t happen on its own.
+Unfortunately, in most cases, such growth and development does not happen on its own.

 In our modern world of limited breastfeeding and soft, processed foods, far too many of our children are simply not developing fully in their lower facial areas.
 If allowed to persist during their formative early years, this condition prevents proper growth and development of a child’s airway.

 If these abnormal conditions are left untreated in children, by the time they are fully grown, there is little that can be done to correct them.

 All too often, teeth become overly crowded and extractions are prescribed, followed by years of braces.
 Eventually, many of these children will grow into adults with SDB, who may eventually require CPAP machines to obtain the oxygen they need at night — all because their airways were never allowed to fully develop.

 By expanding the entire anatomy of the upper and lower jaws, the airway can expand and develop to its full potential.
 If treatment intervention occurs during a child’s critical growing years, many of the symptoms associated with SDB greatly diminish or simply disappear.